Stable developmental patterns of gene expression without morphogen gradients: Results

-Here $[P]_{tot}$ is the \emph{total} copy number of P proteins (counting dimers twice), and $N=[\GA]_{tot} + [\GB]_{tot} + [\GC]_{tot} + [\GD]_{tot}$ is the total protein number in the system across all species.
 In the spatially well-ordered pattern each protein domain occupies roughly the same fraction of the system, such that $\lambda_{AC} \simeq \lambda_{BD} \simeq 0.25$.
 As expansion of a domain progresses at the expense of its strong antagonist, $\lambda_{AC}$ (or $\lambda_{BD})$ is enlarged and reaches values around $0.5$ when the shrinking domain is eventually lost.
-In order to track progress of complete pattern losing one of its domains, we use sum $\lambda = \lambda_{AC} + \lambda_{BD}$, with values around $0.5$ for five-stripe patterns and values above $0.75$ indicating pattern breakdown.
+In order to track progress of complete pattern losing one of its domains, we use the sum $\lambda = \lambda_{AC} + \lambda_{BD}$, with values around $0.5$ for five-stripe patterns and values above $0.75$ indicating pattern breakdown.

 Our initial simulations revealed that even for very low protein copy numbers ($\lesssim 20$) the waiting times until one domain is lost are long compared to the duration of the actual breakdown event, and therefore difficult to sample by direct simulation.

-This lead us to ask, whether the five-stripe pattern is stabilized by an entropic barrier that separates it from the pattern with fewer domains.
-Alternatively, the five-stripe pattern might not be stabilized by such barrier, but by a kinetic effect, where progress towards pattern breakdown is a slow directed process.
+This lead us to ask whether the pattern breakdown is merely a slow random process akin to an unbiased random walk in configuration space, or whether the patterns have intrinsic restoring capabilities which would counteract the breakdown process; in such scenario, many more (counteracted) random attempts would be required for concluding the pattern breakdown, effectively rendering it a barrier crossing problem in which the transition states towards destroyed patterns form the barrier.

 In order to resolve which of these alternative mechanisms is responsible for the stabilization of the expression pattern, we combined our stochastic simulations with Non-Stationary Forward Flux Sampling (NS-FFS), which is particularly suited for enhanced sampling of non-equilibrium rare events.
 We used $\lambda$ as the progress coordinate for NS-FFS, which aims at generating a branched and weighted trajectory ensemble that, in the most favorable cases, samples the relevant $\lambda$-range uniformly.
 This allowed us to generate sufficient statistics of rare breakdown events even in the most stable regions of parameter space (see Methods, Sec. \ref{sec-GG-Methods}) .